 Global warming is expressed as a global average increase in surface temperature, but warming is experienced unevenly across different regions, with some of the world's most vulnerable regions warming much faster than the global average rate.
-66 For example, Africa is warming about one and a half times faster than the average, and the Arctic and the Himalayan-Tibetan plateau are warming two to three times of the average global rate.
-67 Therefore, it is particularly important that SLCP reductions may be able to rapidly reduce the rate of regional warming in places such as the Arctic, the high elevation regions of the Himalayas and Tibet, 68 and other regions with vulnerable climates, including those where enhanced warming may trigger amplifying feedbacks and/or the passage of potential climate tipping points-the points at which a chain of events escalate such that it is impossible to return to former condition.
+To example, Africa is warming about one and a half times faster than the average, and the Arctic and the Himalayan-Tibetan plateau are warming two to three times of the average global rate.
+Therefore, it is particularly important that SLCP reductions may be able to rapidly reduce the rate of regional warming in places such as the Arctic, the high elevation regions of the Himalayas and Tibet, and other regions with vulnerable climates, including those where enhanced warming may trigger amplifying feedbacks and/or the passage of potential climate tipping points-the points at which a chain of events escalate such that it is impossible to return to former condition.

 Warming in the Arctic and Himalayan-Tibetan plateau in particular could lead to dangerous climate feedbacks that cause warming to accelerate past tipping points.
-One example of such a feedback is the melting of Arctic snow and sea-ice, which reached a record low September 2012.69 As the reflective ice and snow is replaced with darker heat-absorbing land and ocean, warming can amplify,70 which in turn further reduces ice and snow cover, creating the dangerous feedback loop.71

-Black carbon is estimated to be responsible for 50% of the increase in Arctic warming, or almost 1°C of the total 1.9°C increase between 1890 and 2007.
-Approximately 50% of the warming on the Himalayan-Tibetan plateau has also been attributed to black carbon.
-Cutting black carbon, tropospheric ozone and methane can cut the rate of warming in the Arctic by two-thirds and the rate of warming over the elevated regions of the Himalayan-Tibetan plateau by at least half.
+One example of such a feedback is the melting of Arctic snow and sea-ice, which reached a record low in September 2012.75 As the reflective ice and snow is replaced with darker heat-absorbing land and ocean, warming can amplify,76 which in turn further reduces ice and snow cover, creating the dangerous feedback loop.77 the Himalayan-Tibetan plateau has also been attributed to black carbon.
+Cutting black carbon, tropospheric ozone and methane can cut the rate of warming in the Arctic by two thirds and the rate of warming over the elevated regions of the Himalayan-Tibetan plateau by at least half.
 Reducing these pollutants is essential, though not sufficient for saving the Arctic and other vulnerable places in the short term.

+Black carbon is estimated to be responsible for 50% of the increase in Arctic warming, or almost 1°C of the total 1.9°C increase between 1890 and 2007.78 Approximately 50% of the warming on